ijegan/sales-tax/README.md

 #Design
 * Each product belongs to a category(Food/Medicine/others etc. ).
 * And each product has sales tax mapping, where each sales tax entry has a different sales tax percentage.
 * Also each product has a mapping to import duty.
-Each product can be mapped to only of the available importduty entry.
+* Each product can be mapped to a category/salestax & importduty.

 H2 database is used to persist the information of salestax,import tax,category and product information.

 #CRUD operations
 * user can add/update/get all the available categories available using endpoint '../category/'
 * user can add/update/get all the available sales tax categories using '../sales-tax/'
-* user can add/update/get all the available sales tax categories using '../import-duty/'
+* user can add/update/get all the available importduty using '../import-duty/'

 * user can add/update/get all the products using '../product' endpoint.
 Each product is mapped to a category,salestax and importduty.